Welcome to the Preconception and Pregnancy in Inflammatory Bowel Disease Clinical Research Program

 - understand the influence of maternal IBD and IBD therapy on their newborns and children.

-We are conducting studies assessing patient and health care provider knowledge, concerns, and beliefs, in order to identify knowledge gaps.
-We have designed the Improving Knowledge of Reproductive Issues in Inflammatory Bowel Disease web portal study in order to develop and assess the web portal as a means to provide information and interact with patients and health care providers.
+The Improving Knowledge of Reproductive Issues in Inflammatory Bowel Disease web portal study to develop and assess the web portal as a means to provide information and interact with patients and health care providers is now complete (2017).
+The educational modules are now available through the Information page.